 I started my recipe blog Coconut & Lime

-in 2004 as a way to keep track of recipes I created and to share them with friends.
+way back in the dark ages of 2004 as a way to keep track of recipes I created and to share them with friends.
 It turned out to be one of the very first food blogs and helped me evolve from home cook to full-time professional recipe developer, copywriter, food columnist, and cookbook author

 I have developed recipes and provided copy for many companies.

-I’ve also developed recipes for Dole, the National Mango Board, OXO, the Shrimp Council, Eastern Fish Company, CajunCrawfish.com, Love Beets, Bahlsen, Vlasic, the Wisconsin Milk Marketing Board, Hellman’s/Best Foods, Lipton, Lay’s, Musselman’s Apple Butter, Imperial Sugar, Divine Chocolate, La Paloma Gourmet, Hidden Valley Ranch, Food Lion Supermarkets, Thrive™ Algae Oil, Martin’s Potato Rolls, Siggi’s Yogurt, Finlandia cheese (and butter!), and McCormick spices among other national companies and brands.
+Over the years I have also developed recipes for Dole, the National Mango Board, OXO, the Shrimp Council, Eastern Fish Company, CajunCrawfish.com, Love Beets, Bahlsen, Vlasic, the Wisconsin Milk Marketing Board, Hellman’s/Best Foods, Lipton, Lay’s, Musselman’s Apple Butter, Imperial Sugar, Divine Chocolate, La Paloma Gourmet, Hidden Valley Ranch, Food Lion Supermarkets, Thrive™ Algae Oil, Martin’s Potato Rolls, Siggi’s Yogurt, Finlandia cheese (and butter!), and McCormick spices.

 I had a seasonal food column in Taste of the Bay Magazine for several years.

-I was judge for the 2019 IACP cookbook awards, helping choose the single-subject cookbook winner.
+I was a judge for the 2019 IACP cookbook awards.

 I’ve written several cookbooks: